raymond-oo/facial-recognition-attendance-system/README.md

-# facial-recognition-system
+# Facial Recognition Attendance System

 This is a facial recognition attendance system designed to automate the attendance tracking process using facial recognition.

 ## Overview

-The facial recognition attendance system utilizes computer vision techniques to recognize faces in live webcam streams, allowing for the automated logging of attendance.
+The facial recognition attendance system utilizes OpenCV to recognize faces in live webcam streams, allowing for the automated logging of attendance.

 ## Features